I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlabsolutetoselfrelativesd.md

 <p> </p>

 ## -remarks
 <p>A security descriptor in absolute format contains pointers to the information it contains, rather than containing the information itself.
 A security descriptor in self-relative format contains the information in a contiguous block of memory.
-In a self-relative security descriptor, a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563689">SECURITY_DESCRIPTOR</a> structure always starts the information, but the security descriptor's other components can follow the SECURITY_DESCRIPTOR structure in any order.
+In a self-relative security descriptor, a <a href="..\ntifs\ns-ntifs--security-descriptor.md">SECURITY_DESCRIPTOR</a> structure always starts the information, but the security descriptor's other components can follow the SECURITY_DESCRIPTOR structure in any order.
 Instead of using memory addresses, the components of the security descriptor are identified by offsets from the beginning of the security descriptor.
 This format is useful when a security descriptor must be stored on a disk or transmitted by means of a communications protocol. </p>

-<p>To create a new security descriptor in absolute format by using a security descriptor in self-relative format as a template, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff553214">RtlSelfRelativeToAbsoluteSD</a>. </p>

-<p>For more information about security and access control, see the Microsoft Windows SDK documentation. </p>

-<p>A security descriptor in absolute format contains pointers to the information it contains, rather than containing the information itself.
-A security descriptor in self-relative format contains the information in a contiguous block of memory.
-In a self-relative security descriptor, a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563689">SECURITY_DESCRIPTOR</a> structure always starts the information, but the security descriptor's other components can follow the SECURITY_DESCRIPTOR structure in any order.
-Instead of using memory addresses, the components of the security descriptor are identified by offsets from the beginning of the security descriptor.
-This format is useful when a security descriptor must be stored on a disk or transmitted by means of a communications protocol. </p>

-<p>To create a new security descriptor in absolute format by using a security descriptor in self-relative format as a template, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff553214">RtlSelfRelativeToAbsoluteSD</a>. </p>
+<p>To create a new security descriptor in absolute format by using a security descriptor in self-relative format as a template, use <a href="..\ntifs\nf-ntifs-rtlselfrelativetoabsolutesd.md">RtlSelfRelativeToAbsoluteSD</a>. </p>

 <p>For more information about security and access control, see the Microsoft Windows SDK documentation. </p>